starlove54/wedinna-weather-tracker/readme.md

-# A full stack weather tracking app with velo and editorX.
+# A full stack weather tracking app made with velo and editorX.